opencompl/paper-template/README.md

       of room for comments
     - Pieces of text can be addressed specifically by underlining this text
     - Comments in float enviroments (e.g., figure)
-  - GitHub Pages Support
-    - The rebuilt repository will be pushed to GitHub Pages such that the PDFs are also available for users without a GitHub Account.
-The PDFs are availble as paper.pdf, grammarly.pdf, blind.pdf, and camera.pdf in the root folder of the GitHub page of this respository.

-      WARNING: in case you use a private repository, you may need to push once manually to the gh-pages branch for the rebuilds to be triggered.